utox39/dotty/README.md

 To add the dotfile paths and destination path go to the configuration file in ~/.config/dotty/config.json

-> N.B Always remember to use the absolute path to the file
+> N.B Always remember to use the absolute path

 ```json
 {